romainsessa2/learngit-original/README.md

 # learngit-original
-Update local to generate conflict
+Update remote to generate conflict
 By Romain SESSA